7 Best Portable Saunas in 2023 – Reviews & Top Picks

 Saunas can provide you with a host of health and wellness benefits.
 Plus, they just feel great on tired bodies and sore muscles.
 But the sauna at your neighborhood gym is probably covered in bacteria and packed with other sweaty bodies that you may not want to rub up against just to work up a little sweat for yourself.

 For most, having a sauna at home seems like a dream.
-But these days you can get small portable saunas that can be bought inexpensively and they won’t take up much space in your home.
-Most can even be folded into a tiny package that can be tucked into the corner of your closet.
+But these days, you can get small portable saunas, which won’t take up much space in your home.
+Most can even be folded into a tiny package tucked into the corner of your closet.

 A Quick Comparison of Our Favorites in 2023

 |Best Overall||SereneLife SLISAU10BK Portable Infrared Sauna||

 |Premium Choice||Gizmo Supply Portable Therapeutic Infrared Sauna||

 Of all the brands we tested, the SereneLife SLISAU10BK Infrared Sauna was our pick for the best portable sauna overall.
 Unlike some of the lower-quality models we tried, this one utilizes comfortable and dry infrared heat that provides you with all of the health benefits that saunas are known to offer.

 You can control the temperature inside with a remote control in a pocket on the front of the sauna.
 Conveniently, two zippers allow you to extend your hands from the device so you can reach the remote and use them to occupy yourself with a book or your phone.
 Despite being our favorite portable sauna, there were still notable drawbacks to the SereneLife sauna.